 Where we stand now:

 - Snow depths vary greatly across the state.
 On January 5, snow cover is fairly thin across far southern Minnesota with just and inch or two.
 There is about 4-6 inches on the ground in the Twin Cities metro area.
 The snowpack deepens to a foot or more from Fargo to Duluth.
 This is some of the deeper snow depths found for early in January.
 Duluth had between 17 and 23 inches of snow on the ground for the whole month of December.

 [see: Weekly Snow Depth and Ranking Maps | NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on January 8 depicts two small areas in northwest Minnesota in Abnormally Dry conditions.
+- The U. S. Drought Monitor map released on January 2 shows that the entire state is free of any drought designation.
+This has been the case since mid-September.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

 - The U.S. Geological Survey reports that stream discharge values(where winter measurements are possible) are much above historical medians for the date on most Minnesota rivers.
 Most rivers and streams are now impacted by ice.

 - On November 25, the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 0 percent Very Short, 1 percent Short, 66 percent Adequate, and 33 percent Surplus.